pytest-dev/pytest-bdd/README.rst

 Migration of your tests from versions 4.x.x
 -------------------------------------------

-The templated steps (e.g. ``@given("there are <start> cucumbers")``) should use step argument parsers in order to match the scenario outlines and get the values from the example tables.
-The values from the example tables are no longer passed as fixtures per se, although if you define your step to use a parser, the parameters will be still provided as fixtures.
+Templated steps (e.g. ``@given("there are <start> cucumbers")``) should now the use step argument parsers in order to match the scenario outlines and get the values from the example tables.
+The values from the example tables are no longer passed as fixtures, although if you define your step to use a parser, the parameters will be still provided as fixtures.

 .. code-block:: python